iamxvbaba/gramsrv/README.md

 ## Custom Development

-For paid custom development, you can contact the author through the discussion. group or website.
+For paid custom development, you can contact the author through the discussion group or website.
 Custom work can cover server features, Telegram Desktop, Android, Web, deployment, compatibility adaptation, or other client/server paths around this project.